-As of December 31, 2022, the Organization had conditional promises to give related to open contracts.
+As of December 31, 2023 and 2022, the Organization had conditional promises to give related to open contracts.
 Contributions and the related receivable will not be recognized until certain conditions have been met.
-Amounts related to these contracts that had not yet been recognized as revenue or a receivable totaled \$4,353,000 as of December 31, 2022.
+Amounts related to these contracts that had not yet been recognized as revenue or a receivable totaled \$4,642,000 and \$4,353,000 as of December 31, 2023 and 2022, respectively.